foscia-dev/foscia/website/docs/digging-deeper/usages/rest.md

 Just like with the HTTP adapter, you can run custom HTTP requests when your data source provides non-standard features.
 This provides many possibilities, such as retrieving models instances from a global search endpoint.
-In combination with
+In combination with polymorphism implementation on your data source, [`queryAs`](/docs/api/@foscia/core/functions/queryAs) will help Foscia resolves your models.

 ```typescript
 import { queryAs, all } from '@foscia/core';